kingsgeocomp/code-camp/README.md

-# Code Camp 2016
+# Code Camp
-*An on-line coding primer for the GSA pathway class of 2016/17 at King's College London*
+*An on-line coding primer for the GSA theme in King's College London's Department of Geography*

 ---